How Do I Vote?

 To vote, you must register with the Election Office, be a United States citizen, and be at least 18 years old by the next general election.

 You can register to vote for the first time or change your current registration information online.
 To register to vote online, you must have a valid Kansas driver's license or non-driver's identification card.
-If you do not have either of these documents, you may register to vote using a Kansas Voter Registration Application and submit it to the Election Office.
+If you do not have either of these documents, you may register to vote using the Kansas Voter Registration Application or the National Voter Registration Application Form and submit it to the Election Office.
 Applications are available at the Election Office and many Registration Outposts.
 Registration is open except for the 21 days before Election Day in the district where an election is held.
 You must re-register each time you change your name, address, or party affiliation for voting.

 When you register, you can affiliate with a party or be unaffiliated.
 During partisan primary elections, unaffiliated voters may affiliate when voting.